jialunpeng/pay-sdk-react/README.md

 ### PC

 #### Method 1: Use the provided Pay Button
 Import the Pay Button, click to trigger a modal displaying the Alipay QR code.
+After the user scans the QR code to complete payment, Alipay will notify the business backend of the payment result.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';